 Corn Soup with Pigtails | Weekend Lunch Favorite

-There’s a quiet joy in the first pot of soup that ushers in fall.
+There’s a quiet joy in the first pot of soup that ushers in fall or winter.
 For Sunday Lunch Week 39, I made a rich and creamy corn soup with pigtails, layered with the sweetness of fresh seasonal corn and the savoriness of salted meat simmered in dhal stock.

 I filmed my original corn soup years ago, but this time I wanted to revisit it — Trini-style — with the depth and smokiness that pigtails bring.
 Corn soup is part of our culture, a comforting classic sold around the Savannah after Carnival or shared on rainy evenings when family gathers.
 Each household has its own version — some light and brothy, others creamy and full-bodied.
 Mine falls somewhere in between: silky, rich, and earthy with bursts of fresh corn and herbs.